youtube/cobalt/starboard/nplb/README.md

 ensuring that the API is self-consistent on both sides of a connection.
 Therefore, only one set of tests exist to cover those use cases, in `socket_receive_from_test.cc`.

-## Suggested Implementation Order

-When bringing up a new Starboard platform, it is suggested that you try to get the tests passing module-by-module.
-Because of dependencies between modules, you will find it easier to get some modules passing sooner than other modules.
-Here's a recommended order in which to get things going:

- 1. Configuration
- 1. Memory
- 1. Time
- 1. String
- 1. Log
- 1. File
- 1. Directory
- 1. System
- 1. Atomic
- 1. Thread
- 1. Mutex
- 1. ConditionVariable
- 1. Once
- 1. Socket
- 1. SocketWaiter
- 1. Window
- 1. TimeZone